yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Gives the price for a single Vault share.
+Gives the price for a single Vault share.

 *See dev note on `withdraw`.*